Does this site look plain?

 This is a traditional Windows service, administered from the Services applet in the control panel.
 It's normally set to auto-start, and then forgotten: it takes essentially no CPU time when not being used, and has no tunable parameters.

-It's written in C++ and compiles cleanly with MSVC 6 or 7.
+It's written in C++ and compiles cleanly with MSVC 6 through 9.
 It does not use a Visual Studio project file: we do all our Win32 development with vi and make from the command line.

 The code should compile without errors or warnings.